ytakahashi/pokedex.js/README.md

 - `belongsToEggGroup(eggGroop: string)` : extract Pokemons that belong to a given egg group
 - `totalBaseStatusGe(status: number)` : filters Pokemon list by given total base status
 - `totalBaseStatusLe(status: number)` : filters Pokemon list by given total base status

+Multiple filters can be applied at the same time by chaining methods like examples above.

+Everything can be done in Japanese!
+See [README_ja.md](./README_ja.md).